-Embedded lease identification and accounting has been added to your bookmarks.
+Embedded lease identification and accounting has been saved

 Embedded lease identification and accounting